nareshbhatia/bullsfirst-exercise/exercises/exercise-8-asset-allocation-chart.md

 />;
 ```

-- Write a Storybook story to make sure that the pie chart works as expected.
+- Write a Storybook story to make sure that the pie chart looks and behaves as
+  expected.
+See the points below.

+- Chart height should be fixed to 388px by its container whereas the width
+  should be left flexible.
+So, depending on the window width, the two chart
+  containers will generally be rectangular, only in a special case they will be
+  square.

 - Make sure that the pie colors match the visual design in Figma.
 Use the
   following code in `index.tsx` and `.storybook/preview.tsx` to configure